pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/ADC/ADC_RegularConversion_Polling/readme.txt

 @par Example Description

-This example describes how to use the ADC in Polling mode to convert data through the HAL API.
+How to use the ADC in Polling mode to convert data through the HAL API.

-This example describes how to use the ADC1 with channel ADC_CHANNEL_4 in Polling mode to convert data.

 When the end of conversion occurs, the converted data of ADC1 DR register is affected to the uhADCxConvertedValue variable.